lihan829/lihan829.github.io/pages/research.md

 - **Phonetics–Phonology Interface:** I investigate how acoustic and perceptual patterns interact with abstract phonological representations, combining experimental methods and formal analysis to study the relationship between gradient speech behavior and phonological structure.

+- **(A)typical Speech:** I combine acoustic analysis, perceptual experiments, and formal phonological modeling to investigate how gradient patterns in bilingual speech and speech affected by Parkinson’s disease interact with abstract phonological representations.

-Together, these strands aim to build a unified account of how tone and prosodic structure are represented, learned, and realized across both typical and atypical speech.
+Together, these strands aim to build a unified account of how segmental or tonal forms are represented, learned, and realized across both typical and atypical speech.

 # Publications

 - Li, H. & Heinz.
-J (Accepted) Learning tonotactics with autosegmental representations, *Phonology* [Manuscript](/data/pho.pdf)
+J (Accepted) Learning tonotactics with autosegmental representations, *Phonology* [Manuscript](data/papers/pho.pdf)

 - Li, H. & Heinz, J., (2026) What Matters in Tonotactic Learning, *Society for Computation in Linguistics* 9(1).
-[PDF](/data/scil2026.pdf) [DOI](https://doi.org/10.7275/scil.4029)
+[PDF](data/papers/scil2026.pdf) [DOI](https://doi.org/10.7275/scil.4029)

 - Li, H.  (2026).
 The Interaction between Tone and Intonation in Hausa _Wh_- Questions.
 Pamoja tena 'Together again': African linguistics after COVID.
 (Contemporary African Linguistics 14).
 [DOI](https://doi.org/10.5281/zenodo.20285200)